Andrew G. Alleyne: Career

-For algorithms, he has made significant contributions to advances in Iterative Learning Control (ILC).
-Alleyne has created several high precision algorithms that include design rules for ILC feedforward trajectories.
-For experimental systems, he has developed the platform and process control for electro-hydrodynamic jet printing; which allows for the precise printing of wide variety materials and has seen commercial adoption.
-He has developed a commercial software that can simulate transient thermal systems called Thermosys, which is a MATLAB/Simulink toolbox for modeling dynamic transients in HVAC systems.
-He has created ways to dynamically monitor and control thermal management systems for power electronics, which are used in planes, ships and cars.
+Alleyne has contributed to advances in Iterative Learning Control (ILC).
+For experimental systems, he has developed the platform and process control for electro-hydrodynamic jet printing; which allows for the precise printing of wide variety materials.
+He has also created ways to dynamically monitor and control thermal management systems for power electronics, which are used in planes, ships and cars.
 Alleyne worked with the Air Force Research Laboratory to create the Aircraft Transient Thermal Modeling and Optimization toolbox.
-A more complete listing of research efforts can be found at his departmental website at Illinois.